spyder-ide/spyder-docs/doc/panes/debugging.rst

 When an exception is raised, it is automatically displayed in the browser, in the same format as the debugger stack, and you can click each level of the traceback to jump to that file and line.
 To jump into the live debugger at the point the error occurred, press the :guilabel:`Start debugging after last error` button in the :guilabel:`Debugger` pane toolbar.
 You can then use the stack frame browser as before to view and interact with the code and variables at different levels of the execution stack, by simply clicking them.
-The Debugger pane remembers the last error that occurred even if you run further code or make changes to your files, up until you either jump into the Debugger or another error is raised.
+The Debugger pane remembers the last error that occurred even if you run further code or make changes to your files, up until you either start a debugging session or another error is raised.